 Stations: WJJZ-AM Mount Holly, WAAT, WTTM Trenton, N.J., WCAU-FM, WPEN, WFIL, WEGX Philadelphia, WCAO Baltimore, WAMS Wilmington, Del., WHAM Rochester, N.Y., WKBW Buffalo, N.Y., WRKA Louisville, Ky., WOAI San Antonio, WKBO, WSER (GM) Harrisburg, Pa., WMCA New York (prod. director), WWDJ Hackensack, N.J. (prod. director), WQFM, WAAT (owner) Scranton, Pa., WFPG Atlantic City, N.J. (sales), WRZN Gainesville-Ocala, Fla.
 (GM), WYRE St. Augustine, Fla. (account exec.)

 Note: Was PD at WFIL, WOAI, WHAM, WKBO and WKBW.
 Owned two stations through his company, Fennessy Broadcasting Stations Corporation.
-His brother, Dick Fennessy, is also a radio veteran.
-Kevin Fennessy died of a stroke at the age of 63.
+Died of a stroke at the age of 63.

 Born: November 12, 1915